 Don't believe us?
 Just look at the Golden Globes red carpet (the last red carpet in living memory) you couldn't move for short hair.

-And now that it is January, a month synonymous with change, it's the perfect excuse to switch up your style by grabbing some scissors and giving your hair the trim it deserves.
+And now that we're stuck at home, it's the perfect excuse to switch up your style by grabbing some scissors and giving your hair the trim it deserves.
 However, it's not that easy is it?
 The thought of chopping off your hair can be extremely daunting, especially if you're used to having long hair.

 You'll question what you would look like with short hair, if you could pull off daring pixies or trendy shags, or if you'd even know how to style a chin scraping bob.
 If that's the case for you, stop stressing.